insurance changes

 Changes to pregnancy-related disability cover

-From 1 July 2026, we’re making changes to the pregnancy related disability exclusion meaning more members may be eligible to receive an IP benefit.
+From 1 July 2026, we’ve made changes to the pregnancy related disability exclusion meaning more members may be eligible to receive an IP benefit.

-We're also updating the Active Employment definition.
-From 1 July 2026, receiving income support benefits — such as workers' compensation or social security — will mean you're not considered to be in Active Employment.
+We've also updated the Active Employment definition.
+After 1 July 2026, receiving income support benefits — such as workers' compensation or social security — will mean you're not considered to be in Active Employment.

 Read about it in the Significant Event Notice (PDF) or find out more about your current beneficiary nominations.